-How to Install Behaviour Packs on a Bedrock Server
+How To Install Behavior Packs on a Minecraft Bedrock Server

 Before installing any addons, be sure to make sure that they're compatible with your server.
 Quite a bit changes between major updates, so it's always a good idea to make sure that the addons that you plan to install have been updated to support the version of Minecraft on your server.